 Everyone is permitted to copy and distribute copies of this Agreement, but in order to avoid inconsistency the Agreement is copyrighted and may only be modified in the following manner.
 The Agreement Steward reserves the right to publish new versions (including revisions) of this Agreement from time to time.
 No one other than the Agreement Steward has the right to modify this Agreement.
-The Eclipse Foundation is the initial Agreement Steward to a suitable separate entity.
+The Eclipse Foundation is the initial Agreement Steward.
+The Eclipse Foundation may assign the responsibility to serve as the Agreement Steward to a suitable separate entity.
 Each new version of the Agreement will be given a distinguishing version number.
 The Program (including Contributions) may always be distributed subject to the version of the Agreement under which it was received.
 In addition, after a new version of the Agreement is published, Contributor may elect to distribute the Program (including its Contributions) under the new version.
 Except as expressly stated in Sections 2(a) and 2(b) above, Recipient receives no rights or licenses to the intellectual property of any Contributor under this Agreement, whether expressly, by implication, estoppel or otherwise.
 All rights in the Program not expressly granted under this Agreement are reserved.